ON3VZ/ON3VZ.github.io/_posts/2026-03-23-virtual-fox-hunt.md

   </a>
 </div>

 There is something contagious about genuine enthusiasm.
-Watching my club mates at [ON6WL](https://on6wl.be) pour their hearts into developing the **WLD ARDF NextGen** system — building, testing, fine-tuning, weekend after weekend — does something to you.
+Watching my club mates at [ON6WL](https://on6wl.be) pour their hearts into developing the **WLD ARDF NextGen** system — building, testing, fine-tuning, day after day — does something to you.
 It makes you want to contribute.

 So when I was asked to help put together the **PowerPoint presentation introducing the WLD NextGen at [HamCon 2026](https://hamcon.be)**, I did not hesitate for a second.
 It was an honour.
 And sitting there, working through the slides, thinking about how to explain ARDF to a wider audience, a question kept nagging me: